-The turtle’s shell provides ample protection for its delicate body within.
-Whether the turtle is in a tank or in the wild, strong shells are a must for a healthy turtle.
-If you notice your turtle’s shell is soft, your turtle is likely unhealthy and needs attention right away.
+A turtle’s shell provides ample protection for its delicate body.
+Whether the turtle is in a tank or in the wild, a strong shell is essential for its health.
+If you notice that your turtle’s shell is soft, it is unhealthy and needs attention right away.

 Most likely, your turtle’s shell is soft because it has metabolic bone disease.
-Metabolic bone disease is often caused by poor diet or poor lighting, both of which prevent the turtle from properly absorbing calcium within the blood.
-Without calcium, turtles develop metabolic bone disease, leading to a soft shell.
-A bacterial infection could be to blame as well.
+This is often caused by poor diet or poor lighting, both of which can prevent the turtle from properly absorbing calcium.
+Without calcium, turtles can develop metabolic bone disease, leading to a soft shell.
+Alternatively, a bacterial infection could be to blame.

 What Is Metabolic Bone Disease?

-Metabolic bone disease is whenever the turtle’s skeletal structure, carapace, and plastron are weakened because of a calcium and phosphorus imbalance.
-Calcium is highly important to many creatures, but especially turtles.
-It acts as a biochemical messenger that performs in many pathways and transmissions.
+Metabolic bone disease is when a turtle’s skeletal structure, carapace, and plastron are weakened because of a calcium and phosphorus imbalance.
+Calcium is highly important to many creatures, especially turtles.
+It acts as a biochemical messenger in many pathways and transmissions.

 Without the proper amount of calcium, your turtle’s shell and skeletal system will likely be soft.
 Additionally, the turtle’s muscles can have difficulty contracting, including in the heart.
 Turtles will also have the inability to form blood clots.

-Turtles are just one animal that can experience metabolic bone disease.
-Nearly all reptiles are especially prone to developing this disease and require additional calcium to remain healthy.
+The turtle is just one animal that can experience metabolic bone disease.
+Nearly all reptiles are prone to developing this disease and require additional calcium in their diet to remain healthy.

 Many turtles are born with a shell that is relatively soft.
 This is completely normal, but you must take extreme caution when holding a young turtle.
 Most turtles won’t fully develop their shell until they have been alive for months, if not years.

-If your turtle is a baby or very young and has a soft shell, there is nothing wrong with this turtle.
-Continue taking care of your turtle as you have been, and make sure to provide the turtle with ample nutrition, lighting, and clean environments to continue growing a hard shell.
+If your turtle is a baby or otherwise very young and has a soft shell, there is nothing wrong with it.
+Continue taking care of your turtle as you have been, and make sure to provide it with ample nutrition, lighting, and a clean environment so they can work on growing a hard shell.

-Once turtles have fully developed their hard shell, the shell should stay that way until well after their death.
-If you notice your adult turtle’s shell is becoming soft, it means that there is an issue with your turtle’s health.
-Most likely, your turtle is experiencing calcium deficiency, potentially leading to metabolic bone disease.
+Once a turtle has fully developed its hard shell, the shell should stay that way until well after its death.
+If you notice that your adult turtle’s shell is becoming soft, it means there is an issue with your turtle’s health.
+Most likely, it is experiencing calcium deficiency, potentially leading to metabolic bone disease.

-Metabolic bone disease is often caused by lack of materials, especially calcium, in your turtle’s bloodstream.
-Even if you feed your turtle pellets that contain calcium, your turtle may not be getting enough.
-You can supplement more calcium into your turtle’s diet to ensure your turtle is getting enough to retain its hard shell.
+Metabolic bone disease is often caused by a lack of materials, especially calcium, in your turtle’s bloodstream.
+Even if you feed your turtle pellets that contain calcium, it may not be getting enough.
+You can supplement more calcium into your turtle’s diet to ensure that your turtle is getting enough to retain its hard shell.

 Lighting plays a huge part in your turtle’s health.
 In the wild, turtles have abundant exposure to UVB light.
-Whenever turtles are kept inside, they absolutely need a UVB light to ensure there shell remains hard and healthy.
-Lack of UVB lighting is likely to blame if the turtle’s soft shell is accompanied by a white residue.
+Whenever turtles are kept inside, though, they need a UVB light to ensure that their shells remain hard and healthy.
+A lack of UVB lighting is likely to be blamed if the turtle’s soft shell is accompanied by a white residue.

-Additionally, you have to add basking spots for your turtle.
-Basking lights allow turtles to dry and absorb D3.
-Without a basking spot, your turtle can have nutritional deficiencies, which leads to metabolic bone disease, as we have already learned.
+Additionally, you have to add basking spots with lights for your turtle.
+Basking lights enable turtles to absorb vitamin D3.
+Without a basking spot, your turtle can have nutritional deficiencies, which can lead to metabolic bone disease.

 Water temperature plays a huge role in your turtle’s health.
 Turtle tank water should be between 75 and 86 degrees Fahrenheit.
 The air should be about 10 degrees higher.
 Keep a thermostat within the tank to monitor its temperatures.

-Finally, the last potential reason that your turtle has a soft shell is that it has some sort of an infection.
+The last potential reason your turtle has a soft shell is that it has some sort of an infection.
 Often, bacterial infections that go untreated weaken and damage the shell, as well as wreak havoc on other parts of your turtle’s body.

-Because a hard shell is required for your turtle to remain happy and healthy, you need to act quickly if you notice its shell becoming soft.
-Here is what you should do if your turtle has a soft shell:
+Since a hard shell is required for your turtle to remain happy and healthy, you need to act quickly if you notice that its shell becoming soft.
+Here is what you should do if your turtle has a soft shell.

 Determine the Cause